-Many types of organisms have the ability to produce trehalose, ranging from bacteria, yeast, fungi, insects, invertebrates, and plants.
+There are many types of organisms have the ability to produce trehalose, ranging from bacteria, yeast, fungi, insects, invertebrates, and plants.
 By contrast, mammals cannot synthesize trehalose.
-After oral ingestion, trehalose is rapidly broken down into glucose by the enzyme trehalase, which is present in the intestine of both herbivores and omnivores (including humans).
+After oral ingestion, trehalose is rapidly broken down into glucose by the enzyme trehalase, which is present in the intestine of both herbivores and omnivores, including humans.
 It causes less of a spike in blood sugar than glucose.

 An interesting property of trehalose is that it can help plants and insects to withstand and ‘resurrect’ from extreme conditions.
 This is possible because trehalose exhibits a unique moisture stabilization process resembling freeze-drying.
 At the molecular level, trehalose has been reported to have a cytoprotective effect on cells subjected to various stressors, including oxidative damage, dehydration, and temperature change.
-Mitochondria frozen with trehalose have been shown to retain most of their biological properties, such as membrane integrity and ATP synthesis.
+Mitochondria, a component of the cell, frozen with trehalose have been shown to retain most of their biological properties, such as membrane integrity and ATP synthesis.

-In cosmetics and personal care products, trehalose functions as a moisturizer, skin protectant, and antioxidant.
+In cosmetics and skincare products, trehalose functions as a moisturizer, skin protectant, and antioxidant.

 In addition to moisturizing the skin, trehalose can also protect important cellular components.
 It can form special structures above the cell membrane that can protect molecular structures from being damaged or destroyed.
-When trehalose comes in contact with water, it creates a more crystalline formation with neighboring water molecules than that created between water molecules and similar disaccharides.
-Furthermore, it modifies the structural and dynamic properties of water, forming a unique entity with water molecules which makes it better able to protect biological structures.
+When trehalose comes in contact with water, it creates a crystalline structure with neighboring water molecules.
+Trehalose modifies the structural and dynamic properties of water, forming a unique entity with water molecules which makes it better able to protect the skin’s biological structures.

-The natural protective functions of trehalose help to prevent skin and hair damage caused by exposure to harsh environmental factors, such as UV radiation, pollution, smoke, irritants, etc. Additionally, trehalose has been shown to protect fibroblasts (cells in connective tissue that produce collagen) from dehydration.
-These properties make trehalose an ideal ingredient to include in formulations for sensitive skin since excessive exposure to skin-damaging environmental factors (i.e., sun, wind, extreme temperatures, etc.) is a major cause of sensitive skin.
+The natural protective functions of trehalose help to prevent skin and hair damage caused by exposure to harsh environmental factors, such as UV radiation, pollution, smoke, and irritants.
+Additionally, trehalose has been shown to protect fibroblasts, the cells in connective tissue that produce collagen, from dehydration.
+These properties make trehalose an ideal ingredient to include in formulations for sensitive skin since excessive exposure to skin-damaging environmental factors such as sun, wind, extreme temperatures, and dry conditions, is a major cause of sensitive skin.